 * Training to support students with disabilities, for example, by working as a study mentor.

 * Experience of working with many different types of people, both face-to-face and over the telephone/via email.

 * Using online software packages such as Slack and Google Docs, e.g., to work in a team of people based in different countries to coordinate an international Twitter conference.

-* I now have nine years’ experience as a self-employed proofreader and business writer, working on a wide variety of theses, dissertations, journal and conference papers, and other academic work for both students and academic staff; the majority of this work has been for non-native English speakers.
+* I now have nearly 10 years’ experience as a self-employed proofreader and content writer, working on a wide variety of theses, dissertations, journal and conference papers, and other academic work for both students and academic staff; the majority of this work has been for non-native English speakers.